cdrchops/sveltekit-socketio-express/README.md

 The code I've written is all MIT.
 I don't care what you do with the code, just don't blame me

+The SocketIO code comes from this tutorial: https://dev.to/theether0/sveltekit-with-socketio-and-nodejs-285h